SpaghetMeNot/normalmagic/docs/licensing.md

 For teams/studios the number of people that use normalMagic is limited by the version purchased.
 The following team sizes are available:

-- Small Studio: up to 9 people.
+- Small Studio: up to 9 users.
-- Large Studio: 10-20 people.
+- Large Studio: 10-20 users.

-For teams that exceed the maximum size, additional licenses should be purchased.
+For teams that exceed 20 users, additional licenses should be purchased.
 This only applies to the asset library's [Standard Royalty Free License](#standard-royalty-free-license).
 The licensing is as follows:

 - Asset Library: [Standard Royalty Free License](#standard-royalty-free-license).